A Faculty Learning Community for Educators in the Health Professions

-Applicants will be assigned to one of the six FLC groups based on their preference.
+Applicants will be assigned to one of the eight FLC groups based on their preference.
 An experienced mentor will be assigned to guide each FLC group.

 - Produce scholarly products such as: peer-reviewed journal articles, MedEd Portal submissions, and/or conference presentations

 - Network formally and informally with other IU School of Medicine faculty interested in educational scholarship

 - Create a support network of faculty interested in conducting educational scholarship

 - Collaborate with other faculty interested in conducting research on these specific research topics